Etude: Piano Cover Generation with a Three-Stage Approach -- Extract, strucTUralize, and DEcode: Introduction

 A closer examination reveals a key source of this quality gap: prior models struggle to capture a song’s rhythmic and structural framework.
 Their outputs frequently lack consistency in rhythm, tempo, or time signature—with some models \cite{pop2piano,amt-apc,music2midi} relying on time-based rather than beat-based frameworks, resulting in off-beat notes and degraded quality.
 We attribute this shortcoming to an architectural limitation: because beat tracking is notoriously difficult in music information retrieval (MIR), asking models to implicitly learn a song’s structure while simultaneously extracting other musical features creates a compounded challenge that undermines their effectiveness.

-To address this issue, we introduce \textbf{Etude}, a novel architecture that builds upon the two-stage concept of PiCoGen \cite{picogen,picogen2}, but further modularizes the task by explicitly separating the beat detection process.
-As illustrated in Figure~\ref{fig:architecture}, the name \textbf{Etude} reflects the model's three distinct stages: the \textbf{E}xtract stage for extracting music-theoretical features, followed by the struc\textbf{TU}ralize stage for deriving the rhythmic framework, and concluding with the \textbf{DE}code stage where all features are combined to generate the final output.
+To address this issue, we introduce \textbf{Etude}, a novel architecture that builds upon the two-stage concept of PiCoGen \cite{picogen,picogen2}, but further modularizes the task by explicitly separating the beat detection process. \full{ As illustrated in Figure~\ref{fig:architecture}, the name}\short{The name} \textbf{Etude} reflects the model's three distinct stages: the \textbf{E}xtract stage for extracting music-theoretical features, followed by the struc\textbf{TU}ralize stage for deriving the rhythmic framework, and concluding with the \textbf{DE}code stage where all features are combined to generate the final output\short{ (see Figure~\ref{fig:full-model})}.
 The key advantages of our approach are twofold.
 First, by explicitly extracting the rhythmic framework, our model guarantees structural consistency with the original song, which significantly enhances overall quality and musicality.
-Second, our architecture allows for the injection of specified styles, a feature that increases both the controllability of the output and its practical application value.
+Second, our architecture allows for the injection of specified styles, a feature that increases both the controllability of the output and its practical application value.\full{

-In summary, by disentangling the learning of structure from the generation of notes, Etude produces structurally sound, stylistically controllable, and high-quality piano covers, demonstrating state-of-the-art performance in extensive evaluations where it substantially outperformed previous methods and achieved a quality closer to human-composed arrangements.
-All code and audio demonstrations are available on our project page.\footnote{https://xiugapurin.github.io/Etude/}
+In summary, by disentangling the learning of structure from the generation of notes, Etude produces structurally sound, stylistically controllable, and high-quality piano covers, demonstrating state-of-the-art performance in extensive evaluations where it substantially outperformed previous methods and achieved a quality closer to human-composed arrangements.} All code and audio demonstrations, along with a full version of the manuscript, are available on our project page.\footnote{https://xiugapurin.github.io/Etude/}